 The Indian government reported that more than half a million people were exposed to the gas, including at least 200,000 children.
 In the first day, it is estimated that the initial plume of gas killed as many 10,000 people with 15,000 to 20,000 premature deaths reportedly occurring in the subsequent two decades.

 Not only had UCC overlooked poor safety standards as the plant was being closed, but also, when building the plant, it chose a site that had not even been zoned for hazardous industry — just light industrial commercial use

 After the disaster, UCC worked to deny culpability by shifting the blame to its sister company, Union Carbide India Limited, saying that the plant was completely built and operated by the Indian subsidiary.
 UCC even went as far as to fabricate scenarios involving sabotage by disgruntled employees.

 Unfortunately, companies continue to act carelessly with little regard for employees and the public, and the warning of the Bhopal disaster has not been heeded.
+The latest gas leak at an LG factory in Visakhapatnam, India, has drawn immediate comparisons to the 1984 incident.
+With 11 dead and hundreds more sickened from toxic vapor released from the chemical plant, it seems that poor regulations and corporate negligence are still to blame.
 Unthinkable disasters will continue unless corporations are held accountable for putting corporate greed above people.
 We cannot accept cutting corners when it costs lives.

 Who is Waters Kraus & Paul?